FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 #### High oxygen environment {.unnumbered}

-The growth rates of *P. marinus* SS120, Clade LLIII, increased with lower imposed PAR and with longer photoperiods, when grown under 250 µM O~2~ (Figure \@ref(fig:SS120PAR)).
-SS120 was able to grow under the lowest PAR treatment of 30 µmol photons m^-2^ s^-1^ but only when the photoperiod was longer than 4 h under white and red light.
-No growth was observed under any blue light photoperiods when exposed to PAR of 90 µmol photons m^-2^ s^-1^ or greater.
-Growth rate increased with increasing photoperiods for white and red light when exposed to PAR of 90 µmol photons m^-2^ s^-1^; however, no growth was observed when the red light photoperiod was 16 h.
-Experiments conducted under PAR of 180 µmol photons m^-2^ s^-1^ showed no growth under blue nor red lights.
+The growth rates of *P. marinus* SS120, Clade LLIII, increased with longer photoperiods, under 30 µmol photons m^-2^ s^-1^ peak PAR and 250 µM O~2~ (Figure \@ref(fig:SS120PAR)).
+No growth was observed under any blue light photoperiods when exposed to peak PAR of 90 µmol photons m^-2^ s^-1^ or greater.
+Growth rate increased with increasing photoperiods for white and red light under peak PAR of 90 µmol photons m^-2^ s^-1^; however, no growth was observed when the red light photoperiod was 16 h.
+Experiments under peak PAR of 180 µmol photons m^-2^ s^-1^ showed no growth under blue nor red lights.
 Growth rate decreased with longer photoperiods and showed growth inhibition at 12 and 16 h photoperiods under PAR of 180 µmol